 Kazik Radwanski’s third feature, and the lone Canadian title in this year’s Platform competition, is the best film of the new Toronto New Wave.
 It’s an absorbing character study fuelled by a go-for-broke performance by Deragh Campbell.
 Shot in a disorienting and invigorating verité style, Anne is a fearless portrait of mental illness.
 Radwanski and Campbell make an exciting director-actor pairing as each one strips their art down to its elements.
 They create a film that is raw and boldly powerful.
 And nobody plays a dick quite like Matt Johnson does as Anne’s lousy boyfriend!

 Seeing this movie at a 9:00am press and industry screening was the wildest jolt of #TIFF19.
 Jeff Barnaby’s badass zombie flick is a blood-soaked riot.
 Beyond its gory entertainment and handsome production, Blood Quantum packs more brains than the average monster mash.
 The film uses zombie lore and genre trappings brilliantly to create a parable about the resilience of Indigenous communities in the face of cultural erasure by the settler powers.
-It also has a wicked sense that delivers the allegory with extra bite.
+It also has a wicked sense of humour that delivers the allegory with extra bite.

 This third feature from Albert Shin (In Her Place) evokes peak-career Egoyan with its surreal tale of violence and videotape.
 The film masquerades as a thriller while unravelling a story of dirty secrets in Niagara Falls as Abby (Tuppence Middleton) revisits a traumatic moment from her childhood.
 The film boasts a strong cast including a deadpan hilarious turn by David Cronenberg as a podcast plugging history junkie.
 He injects the film with a sense of the strange and familiar, much like Shin’s play on genre itself.